-The RETRYR_s register contents are used to set the different auto-retry options (Auto-retry), the offset compensation feature of the current sense function, and the overcurrent profile.
+The RETRYR_s register contents are used to set the different auto-retry options (Auto-retry) and the offset compensation feature of the current sense function.

 Setting bit D8 to 1(OFP = 1) causes the random offset current to be added to the sensed current (pin CSNS).
 Setting bit D8 to 0 results in the offset current being subtracted from the sensed current.